The Educational Coach pleases crowds from Bournemouth to Oxford.

 We are always so pleased to speak to engaged and interested crowds about coaching in schools, and it was a pleasure to be met with a warm reception, oversubscribed seminars, and an abundance of rich conversation around how to embed a coaching culture in schools.

-But what struck us most about the audiences at the IAPS and the PSB conferences was the level of engagement of school leaders in this subject.
+But what struck us most about the audiences at the IAPS and the PSB conferences was the enthusiastic level of engagement of school leaders in this subject.
 Not only this but the knowledge that now, more than ever, coaching is the way forward for developing our teachers both personally and professionally.

-But how wonderful to see people in person again - to be able to decompress with each other following the year that has just passed.
+But how wonderful to see people in person again, to be able to decompress with each other following the year that has just passed.
 Many, many informal coaching conversations occurred over dinner in the halls and spontaneously over coffee in the conference centre.

-So, the takeaway from this month is clear: If you are truly passionate about your aim of rolling out a coaching culture successfully, it needs time to embed, with the whole school on board.
+So, the takeaway from this month is clear: if you are truly passionate about your aim of rolling out a coaching culture successfully, it needs time to embed - with the whole school on board.